Generational Differences in the Workplace

 Presenter and Moderator Bios

-Presenter: Josh Axelrod, CISSP-ISSAP, CISA, CISM, CGEIT, CRISC, CDPSE, Chief Operating Officer, Aldrich Solutions
+Presenter: Josh Axelrod, CISSP-ISSAP, CISA, CISM, CGEIT, President and Chief Operating Officer, Aldrich

-Josh earned a Bachelor of Science in nuclear engineering from Oregon State University and an MBA from Marylhurst University.
-He is a member of the ISACA and ISC2, as well as a board member for iUrban Teen and the Oregon State University College of Business.
+Josh holds a Bachelor of Science in Nuclear Engineering from Oregon State University and an MBA from Marylhurst University.
+He is a member of ISACA and ISC2, and he serves on the board of iUrban Teen and the Oregon State University College of Business.

-Outside of work, Josh enjoys spending time with his family, traveling, and enjoying the outdoors through hunting, fishing, hiking and dirt biking
+Outside of work, Josh enjoys spending time with his family, traveling, and being outdoors—hunting, fishing, hiking, and dirt biking.

 CostFree for NSAC Members / $65.00 for Non-Members